-- 1. Temporary live monitoring during active criminal investigations and significant events with public safety concerns.
-Temporary live monitoring will cease within 24 hours after the request to the non-city entity is approved and the non-city entity has provided access to SFPD. - 2.
+- 1. Temporary live monitoring during active criminal investigations and significant events with public safety concerns. - 2.
 Reviewing historical video footage to aid a criminal or internal investigation.

 All use cases not defined as an authorized use are prohibited.

 Specific Prohibitions: